 Dimensions (LxWxH): 15 x 12 x 30.5 inches | Weight: 60 pounds | What’s Included: Machine with brass and stainless steel construction, heavy-duty motor, adjustable stainless steel blade

-What We Like: Kid-friendly, compact, includes one-year warranty
+What We Love: Kid-friendly, compact, includes one-year warranty

-What We Don't Like: Shaved ice not as fine and fluffy as some reviewers prefer, noisy
+What We Don't Love: Shaved ice not as fine and fluffy as some reviewers prefer, noisy

 This kid-approved Hawaiian snow cone machine is fun and easy to use.
 Simply remove the lid and place ice into the hopper.
 Then, replace and turn the lid to engage the motor.
 An added safety feature prevents the machine from operating when the lid is off, making it safe for little hands (although adult supervision is always recommended).

-The machine’s compact footprint makes storage easy, and adults can enjoy its treats, too.
+The machine’s compact footprint makes storage easy, and adults can enjoy its treats, too—especially when they transform frozen watermelon rosé mimosa and turn it into a snow cone for grown-ups.

 Related: The Best Popcorn Makers

-What We Like: Creates fluffy ice, side shelf holds two snow cones and syrups, joyful design
+What We Love: Creates fluffy ice, side shelf holds two snow cones and syrups, joyful design

-What We Don't Like: Loud, wheels can get stuck
+What We Don't Love: Loud, wheels can get stuck

 Easy to use and assemble, the Nostalgia snow cone maker does a top-notch job at shaving ice to fine snow-cone consistency thanks to its precision-cut stainless-steel blades.
 True to its name, the fun design includes a chamber that's clear from all sides, so you can watch the shaved ice pile up as it’s shaved.
 (This is weirdly satisfying.)